 Course: PhD or Masters study in any subject*. *Masters courses in the School of Medicine and Dentistry will not be discounted for CONACyT scholars.

 Value: CONACYT provide 300,000MX Pesos towards tuition fees and £880 (or £1,073 for married scholars) per month towards living costs.
 Students are encouraged to check with CONACyT whether funding will be available beyond 3 years.
-Queen Mary discounts tuition fees by 30% for CONACyT funded students for all Masters and PhDs except those in Medicine and Dentistry, and for all PhD programmes.
+Queen Mary discounts tuition fees by 30% for CONACyT funded students for all full-time Masters programmes, except those in Medicine and Dentistry, and for all PhD programmes.

 No. of awards: Variable